-Riesman, H., Denney, F., Jacobs, J., Moore, W., De Broize, E., Bucwa, Y., Glazer, M. Geldenhuys, W & Killian, F. (Year).
-Noise in a South African university library.
+Riesman, H., Denney, F., Jacobs, J., Moore, W., De Broize, E., Bucwa, Y. and Glazer, M. (Year).
+Title.
 Place: Publisher.

-5.5 In-text referencing of more than 7 authors
+In-text referencing of three or more authors

-In referring to a work by up to seven authors all the relevant names have to be furnished in the first reference to the work:
+In referring to a work by three or more authors all the relevant names have to be furnished in the first reference to the work:

-...the traditionalist personality (Riesman, Denney, Jacobs, Moore, de Broize, Bucwa, Glazer, Geldenhuys and Killian 2011, 40) restrains herself from doing...
+...the traditionalist personality (Riesman, Denney, Jacobs, Moore, Stevens, de Broize, Bucwa & Glazer, 2011 40) restrains himself from doing...
 (Fictitious example.)